Testbild-synth/Hagiwo_009_030_sequencer/README.md

 ## TODO:
 - Upload double sided panel gerber
-- Maybe add more rhythm patterns to 6 channel sequencer
+- Maybe add more rhythm patterns to 6 channel sequencer (If anyone here has suggestions, message me and I can add them